youvalpolacsek/Weather-App/README.md

 # Built With:
-React
+- React
-Node.JS
+- Node.JS
-Express
+- Express
-mongoDB
+- MongoDB
-access an external API
+- Access an external API

 # features:
-Weather search by city.
+- Weather search by city.
-Add city to favorites.
+- Add city to favorites.
-Delete from favorites.
+- Delete from favorites.